The Use of Escrow Contracts in Acquisition Agreements

 University of Arizona - Department of Finance; University of Pennsylvania - Wharton Financial Institutions Center

-Many private firm and subsidiary acquisition deals make use of escrow contracts, whereby a fraction of the total sale proceeds are placed in an escrow account.
+Many private stand-alone firm and subsidiary acquisition deals make use of escrow contracts, whereby a fraction of the total sale proceeds is placed in an escrow account.
 These contracts give the bidder the opportunity to lay claim on these funds subsequent to the acquisition if the seller fails to meet specific terms of the acquisition agreement or it is found that negative information about the target was hidden from the bidder.
-We hypothesize that escrow contracts are an efficient contracting mechanism that helps bidders and targets to manage acquisition-related transaction risk and that the use of these contracts reduces bidder acquisition-related costs and consequently leads to a creation of real value.
-Supporting our hypothesis, we show using hand-collected data that the likelihood an escrow contract is used in a private firm or subsidiary acquisition is higher when buyer and seller transaction risk or information asymmetry about the value of the target is larger.
-Further, we document that escrow contracts enable the seller to obtain a higher sale price and that the use of these contracts positively impacts the extent to which a private firm or subsidiary acquisition results in value creation for the bidder.
+We hypothesize that escrow contracts are an efficient contracting mechanism that helps buyers and sellers to manage acquisition-related transaction risk and that the use of these contracts reduces bidder acquisition-related costs and consequently leads to a creation of real value.
+Supporting our hypothesis, we show using hand-collected data that the likelihood an escrow contract is used in a private stand-alone firm or subsidiary acquisition is higher when buyer and seller transaction risk or information asymmetry about the value of the target is larger.
+Further, we document that escrow contracts enable sellers to obtain a higher sale price and that the use of these contracts positively impacts the extent to which a private firm or subsidiary acquisition results in value creation for the bidder.

 Keywords: mergers and acquisitions, escrow contracts, financial contracting